kyma-project/lifecycle-manager/docs/user/tutorials/manage-module-with-custom-resource-policy.md

 ## Using Kyma CLI

-With Kyma CLI [enable module](https://github.com/kyma-project/cli/blob/main/docs/gen-docs/kyma_alpha_enable.md) command, you can manage CustomResourcePolicy for each Module individually.
+With the Kyma CLI [enable module](https://github.com/kyma-project/cli/blob/main/docs/gen-docs/kyma_alpha_enable.md) command, you can manage the CustomResourcePolicy for each Module individually.

 By default, the CustomResourcePolicy of enabled Module will always be `CreateAndDelete`, with this configuration, the Lifecycle Manager take fully control on Module initialization.